ddev/ddev/docs/content/users/install/ddev-installation.md

     ## Gitpod

-    DDEV is fully supported in [Gitpod](https://www.gitpod.io), where you don’t have to install anything at all.

-    Choose any of the following methods to launch your project:
+    Choose any of the following methods to launch your project with [Gitpod](https://www.gitpod.io):

     1. [Open any repository](https://www.gitpod.io/docs/getting-started) using Gitpod, run `brew install ddev/ddev/ddev`, and use DDEV!
         * You can install your web app there, or import a database.